1 / 10

-You’re most likely to come across an Auris Hybrid on the used car market, particularly if you’re looking at newer models.
-The system uses a 1.8-litre petrol engine paired with a single-speed CVT gearbox, with an electric motor powered by a self-charging battery at the rear of the car, The battery is topped up by turning the motor into a generator when you lift off, and it also recovers energy when you brake.
+You’re most likely to come across a Toyota Auris Hybrid on the used car market, particularly if you’re looking at newer models.
+The system uses a 1.8-litre non-turbo petrol engine paired with a single-speed CVT gearbox, with an electric motor powered by a self-charging battery at the rear of the car, The battery is topped up by turning the motor into a generator when you lift off, and it also recovers energy when you brake.

 Many people who are new to the hybrid experience will be surprised and impressed by the electric-drive.
 The Auris often starts off as a pure EV, and will frequently shut down its engine at low speeds if there’s enough charge in the batteries.
 The engine kicks in automatically, so you don’t need any particular changes to your driving style – simply let the engine cut in and out, saving petrol and cutting your emissions.